‘Absolutely normal’: Covid vaccine side effects are no reason to avoid the shots, doctors say

 “This is our light at the end of the tunnel,” she said, adding, “This is not a simple vaccine, but it is an effective vaccine, and what about 2020 has been simple so far?”

-Laurie McGinley, Carolyn Y. Johnson and Frances Stead Sellers contributed to this report.
+Laurie McGinley, Carolyn Johnson and Frances Stead Sellers contributed to this report.